gunnarx/franca_install_automation/README.md

 ### Sources:

 The Ubuntu base systems are from Ubuntu's provided official "cloud" images.
-They are from the current/ directory, so they will be updated, but hopefully will not break.
+These are from the current/ directory, so these are not guaranteed to be unchanged.
+They will be updated by Ubuntu, and hopefully will not break.

-(Note however that the first time you run, you will download the currently latest copy but after that Vagrant caches the base system, so it will not be changed unless you remove it from your Vagrant setup)
+(Note however that the first time you run, you will download the *current* latest copy, but after that Vagrant caches the base box for you, so you will not get upstream changes unless you remove it from your Vagrant setup)

-- Ubuntu images include Virtualbox guest additions
+Ubuntu images include Virtualbox guest additions (automatic window resize etc.) which make the result nice to work with.

-The Debian base system is fetched from Puppet Labs with a fixed version.
-Presumably the system on this URL will not change.
+The Debian base system is fetched from Puppet Labs with a fixed version number so presumably the system on this URL will not change, but it is out of our hands.

-- Debian image does not include the Virtualbox guest additions (i.e. no automatic window resize.)
-(But the  shared folder functionality apparently works, it needs to work for Vagrant).
+This Debian image does not include the Virtualbox integration for desktop/window resize, etc. (but the  shared folder functionality apparently works, since it is required for Vagrant to work).

 Instructions for Virtual Machine creation